GoogleCloudPlatform/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/index.md

 ### Client Registration

 OAuth 2.0 requires that clients register with the authorization server beforehand.
 The registration process is not considered as a part of the authorization flow and developers can implement it as they see fit.
 Additionally, your OAuth 2.0 authorization service must be able to verify the identity of clients.
-This tutorial uses client IDs and client secrets for authentication.
+This tutorial uses client IDs and client secrets for client authentication.

 ## Understanding the Architecture